Iowa Corn Growers Association

 IOWA Agriculture water alliance (IAWA)

 Accelerating the pace and scale of quantifiable water quality improvements in Iowa is the mission of the Iowa Agriculture Water Alliance (IAWA).
 Created and funded by Iowa Corn, Iowa Soybean Association and Iowa Pork Producers Association, the IAWA will increase farmer awareness and adoption of science-based practices proven to have environmental benefits.
-IAWA takes specific actions in the nine priority watersheds in the state, providing funding, outreach guidance, watershed planning and conservation expertise.
+IAWA takes specific actions in multiple watersheds in the state, providing funding, outreach guidance, watershed planning and conservation expertise.
 Learn more.

 IOWA nutrient research & education council (INREC)